aaw/cover/README.md

    * [examples/wordcross](examples/wordcross): A word cross generator: generates [diagrams like this](https://digitalcommons.butler.edu/cgi/viewcontent.cgi?referer=&httpsredir=1&article=3847&context=wordways).
    * [examples/partridge](examples/partridge): A solver for Robert T. Wainwright's [Partridge Puzzle](https://www.mathpuzzle.com/partridge.html).

-All of these examples appear in one form or another in The Art of Computer Programming Volume 4, Fascicle 5.
+Most of these examples appear in one form or another in The Art of Computer Programming Volume 4, Fascicle 5.

 ## Building